-Jaclyn SYMES: Mr Limbrick, as you have identified in my summing-up, I made the point about why it is imperative that we have a test that refers to the protected attributes of people and people from that perspective.
+Jaclyn SYMES: Mr Limbrick, as you have identified in my summing-up, I made the points of why it is imperative that we have a test that refers to the protected attributes of people and people from that perspective.
 It is the whole purpose of the test.
 It is the fundamental component that will make this law meaningful.
-I think what you are referring to is potentially concerns about whether someone would inadvertently contravene these protections because they were unaware of whether it was offensive or perhaps not offensive enough.
-There are still reasonably high thresholds that people have to meet before saying something that is merely offensive; if it is merely offensive it is not going to meet the test.
-But the question I think that you are getting to is 'Could a person inadvertently contravene the harm-based protection if the harm is assessed from the perspective of a reasonable person with the protected attribute?' and the answer would be no. It is unlikely that a person would inadvertently contravene the harm-based protection because of the threshold of the harm-based test being high.
+I think what you are referring to is potentially concerns about whether someone would inadvertently contravene these protections because they were unaware that it was offensive or perhaps not offensive enough.
+There are still reasonably high thresholds that people have to meet before saying something that is merely offensive - if it is merely offensive it is not going to meet the test.
+But could a person inadvertently contravene the harm-based protection if the harm is assessed from the perspective of a reasonable person with the protected attribute is the question I think that you are getting to, and the answer would be no. It is unlikely that a person would inadvertently contravene the harm-based protection because of the threshold of the harm-based test being high.
 It captures conduct that is hateful, seriously contemptuous, reviling or severely ridiculing of another person or group because of their protected attribute.
 It would not capture conduct, as I said, that is merely offensive.

 The proposed test is also consistent with comparable jurisdictions and therefore has been seen in operation.